TomasNiDo/vcomponent/README.md

 ```
 php artisan make:v-component DemoComponent --dir js/components
 ```
 By specifying the `--dir` option, it will generate your `.vue` file on the your specified directory.
+In this example, it will generate your vue component in `assets/js/components` directory.